LSHTMPathogenSeqLab/malaria-hub/selection/README.md

 ## calculate_rehh_metrics.R ##

 * `plots_<category>.pdf` - collection of iHS, rBS, XPEHH plots per catgeory.
 SNPs that pass threshold (PVALUE > 4 or 5) are highlighted and genes that have at least two hits are labelled
+!!NOTE!! only chromosomes where snps available are displayed
 * `high_<metric>_all_categories.tsv` - table with signigicant snps for all categories
 * `cr_<metric>_all_categories_annot.tsv` - table with annotated candidate regions for all categories
 * `<category>_metrics.log` - output from metrics calculations